The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/2-css.md

 }
 ```

 * The `rem` unit sets a size of an element relative to the browser's **base font size** which is typically `16px` by default.
-User's can change their base font size as an accessibility feature.
+Users can change their base font size as an accessibility feature.
 If your website uses `rem` units instead of `px`, your font will scale according to your user's accessibility settings.

 ```css
 p {